tgunr/mcp-client-for-ollama/README.md

 You can explore a collection of MCP servers in the official [MCP Servers repository](https://github.com/modelcontextprotocol/servers).

 This repository contains reference implementations for the Model Context Protocol, community-built servers, and additional resources to enhance your LLM tool capabilities.

+## Related Projects

+- **[Ollama MCP Bridge](https://github.com/jonigl/ollama-mcp-bridge)** - A Python API layer that sits in front of Ollama, automatically adding tools from multiple MCP servers to every chat request.
+This project provides a transparent proxy solution that pre-loads all MCP servers at startup and seamlessly integrates their tools into the Ollama API.

 ## License